hercules-ferreira/back-adote-um-pet/README.md

 [![CC0](https://licensebuttons.net/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Hercules Ferreira Ribeiro](https://mts.io) has waived all copyright and related or neighboring rights to this work.
+To the extent possible by law, we disclaim all copyrights and rights related or connected with this work.

 <h1><span style="color:blue">
 <font size=30>🐛 Issues</font></span></h1>